How to fund prevention delivery

 What are the expected outcomes?

 Ultimately, we will offer a new concept of resources that goes beyond current understandings about paid staff, materials, training and venue costs.
-This will help us suggest how we might quantify and put an economic value on currently ‘hidden’ resources in communities.
+This will help us suggest how we might eventually put an economic value on currently ‘hidden’ resources in communities.

 Publications